 *This post contains affiliate links.
 Click here to read my full disclosure policy.

-The other day, my youngest was coloring when she decided to start chewing on the bright red crayon she was using.
+A while back, my youngest was coloring when she decided to start chewing on the bright red crayon she was using.
 When I proceeded to take the crayon out of her hand, she yelled, “No!
 It’s mine!”
 I responded, “No, it’s mommy’s crayon.
-I just let you use it.
-If you’re going to eat it, mommy is going to take the crayon away.”
+I’m letting you use it.
+If you’re going to eat it, mommy has to take the crayon away.”
 I wondered at that moment if that’s how God sees us sometimes.
-I wanted to bless my child and let her color (which is her absolute favorite thing to do), but unfortunately there had to be consequences if she was going to misuse what I had given her.
+I wanted to bless my child and let her color (which is her absolute favorite thing to do), but unfortunately, there had to be consequences if she was going to misuse what I had given her.

 The Bible tells us that all good things come from God (James 1:17).
 If you really stop to think about it, everything we value in life belongs to Him.
 My marriage, my kids, and even my own body belong to God.

-Don’t you realize that your body is the temple of the Holy Spirit, who lives in you and was given to you by God?
-You do not belong to yourself, for God bought you with a high price.
-So you must honor God with your body. – 1 Corinthians 6:19-20 (NLT)
+Or do you not know that your body is a temple of the Holy Spirit who is in you, whom you have from God, and that you are not your own?
+For you have been bought with a price: therefore glorify God in your body. – 1 Corinthians 6:19-20